opwire/opwire-testa/README.md

 # opwire-testa

 `opwire-testa` is a simple API testing tool written in golang.
 It is originally developed to test APIs built by `opwire-agent`.
-The `opwire-testa` is most convenient in working with `opwire-agent`, but is also able to make friends with other API services.
+The `opwire-testa` is the most convenient one to work with `opwire-agent`, but is also able to be used with other API services easily.

 > `Developed by a programmer for other programmers`